chiefenne/PyAero/README.md

  - [Numpy](http://www.numpy.org/)
  - [Scipy](https://www.scipy.org/)

-At the moment a binary is available for Windows.
-On other platforms the source code needs to be copied to your computer.
-Of course it can be done on Windows as well.
+At the moment no binary is available for Windows.

 ## Download

-### Option 1: Download Windows executable:

-> NOTE: Currently the Windows executable is not up to date

-Go to the [Windows](https://github.com/chiefenne/PyAero/tree/master/Windows) folder and download *PyAero.zip*.
-Extract that file in an arbitrary location on the PC.
-There will be a file and a folder extracted, *PyAero.exe* and *data* respectively.
-Run PyAero by double-clicking the executable.

-### Option 2: Download source version using Git:
+### Option 1: Download source version using Git:
 The $ symbol represents the prompt at command shell.
 It is not part of the command.

 ```bash